-The Design of this study was to evaluate the strength of bone/implant contact using of biomechanical push out bond strength test and histomorphometric analysis after 2 and 6 weeks post-surgical implantation of cylinder in rabbit.
-And the procedure started with the following:
+The design of this study was to evaluate the strength of bone/implant contact using of biomechanical push out bond strength test and histomorphometric analysis after 2 and 6 weeks post-surgical implantation of cylinder in rabbit.
+The procedure started with the following: Cylindrical implants preparation: cylinders were prepared from the following materials.

-Cylindrical implants preparation

-Cylinders were prepared from the following materials:

-- Max phase alloy Ti_2AlC which was prepared according to [13].
+- Max phase alloy Ti2AlC which was prepared according to [13]

 - Ti6AL7Nb

 - CpTi

-The dimension of cylinder was (8×3) mm height and diameter respectively.
+The dimensions of cylinder were (8 \times 3) mm height and diameter respectively.
 Then each cylinder was put inside an airtight plastic package and sterilized at 1340°C for 4 min at class B cycle [14].